Instability of the engineered dark state in two-band fermions under number-conserving dissipative dynamics: Diffuson's self-energy

-Figure~\ref{Figure:SE:FGR} represent the process in which a fermion with momentum $\bm{p}_1$ in the $\textsf{u}$-band loses its energy by decaying into a three-particle state with two fermions with momenta $\bm{p_2}$ and $\bm{p_4}$ in $\textsf{u}$-band and one hole with momentum $\bm{p_3}$ in the $\textsf{d}$-band (similar process occurs for a hole in the $\textsf{d}$-band).
-Thus the number of particles in the $\textsf{u}$-band is increased.
-In semiconductors, such process is known as \textit{impact ionization} \cite{Keldysh1960}.
-In GKSL Eq.~\eqref{eq:GKSL}, this process appears because one of the fermion operators involved in $L_j$ is not an eigen-operator, but a linear combination of such.
+In GKSL Eq.~\eqref{eq:GKSL}, the process of impact ionization appears because one of the fermion operators involved in $L_j$ is not an eigen-operator, but a linear combination of such.
 This leads to additional ``interference'' or mixed contributions when terms like $L^\dagger_j L_j$ are considered.
 Replacing the fermions in our model with bosons results in the different sign for the second process in Fig.~\ref{Figure:SE:FGR}.
 Consequently, $1/\tau_{\textsf{a}}$ in Eq.~\eqref{eq:res:tau} becomes positive.
 Also the relative sign between the two terms in brackets in Eq.~\eqref{eq:res:tau} changes.
-Additionally, the last two diagrams in Fig.~\ref{Figure:SE:diagrams}c no longer cancel each other.
+Additionally, the last two diagrams in Fig.~\ref{Figure:SE:diagrams1} no longer cancel each other.